Davphla/awesome-epitech/README.md

 #### Intranet related

 - [Epitech to google calendar](https://github.com/Thezap/Linker_EPITECH_To_GOOGLE_Calendar) - A browser extension to sync your Epitech calendar to your Google calendar.
-- [Intrabot](https://github.com/BastienBoymond/IntraBot) - A Discord bot to get your Epitech's information in a discord bot.
+- [Intrabot](https://github.com/BastienBoymond/IntraBot) - A Discord bot to get your Epitech's information on discord.

 #### Firefox extension
 - [MyEpitech percentage](https://github.com/alwyn974/MyEpitechExt) - A browser extension to see your Epitech's percentage.